 Sprinkle seeds or nuts on desserts like fruit, ice cream, pudding, and custard.
 Also serve on vegetables, salads, and pasta.

 Spread peanut or almond butter on toast and fruit or blend in a milk shake.

 Melt over potatoes, rice, pasta, and cooked vegetables.

 Stir melted butter into soups and casseroles and spread on bread before adding other ingredients to your sandwich.

 Add whipping or heavy cream to desserts, pancakes, waffles, fruit, and hot chocolate; fold it into soups and casseroles.

 Add sour cream to baked potatoes and vegetables.

-Use regular (not low-fat or diet) mayonnaise and salad dressing on sandwiches and dips with vegetables and fruit.
+Use regular (not low-fat or diet) mayonnaise and salad dressing on sandwiches and as dips with vegetables and fruit.

 Add jelly and honey to bread and crackers.

 Use ice cream as a topping on cake.